ameroyer/reading-notes/_posts/domain_adaptation/2019-05-23-domain_adversarial_training_of_neural_networks.markdown

 Using these splits, a model $$\eta$$ is trained on $$S'\rightarrow T'$$.
 Then a second model $$\eta_r$$ is trained for the *reverse direction* on the set $$\{ (x, \eta(x)),\ x \in T'\} \rightarrow S'$$.
 This reverse classifier $$\eta_r$$ is then finally evaluated on the labeled validation set $$S_V$$, and this accuracy is used as a validation score.

 #### Conclusions
 In general, the proposed method seems to perform very well for aligning the source and target domains in an *unsupervised domain adaptation* framework.
 Its main advantage is its *simplicity*, both in terms of theoretical motivation and  implementation.
 In fact, the `GRL` is easily implemented in standard Deep Learning frameworks and can be added to any architectures.

-The main shortcomings of the method are that **(i)** all experiments deal with only two sources and extensions *to multiple domains* might require some tweaks (e.g., considering the sum of pairwise discrepancies as an upper-bound) and **(ii)** in practice, training can become *instable* due to the adversary training scheme; In particular, the experiment sections show that some stability tricks have to be used during training, such as using momentum or slowly increasing the contribution of the domain classification branch.
+The main shortcomings of the method are that **(i)** all experiments deal with only two sources and extensions *to multiple domains* might require some tweaks (e.g., considering the sum of pairwise discrepancies as an upper-bound) and **(ii)** in practice, training can become *unstable* due to the adversary training scheme; In particular, the experiment sections show that some stability tricks have to be used during training, such as using momentum or slowly increasing the contribution of the domain classification branch.